ucsb-ds/pl-dev-team/lab/jpa02.md

 * An aside: in most industry settings, 100% coverage is explictly **not** the goal; there are diminishing returns if you start chasing 100% coverage in very large legacy code bases.
 * However, in this course, we've engineered things so that on these early assignments 100% coverage is definitely reasonable and possible.
-* Further, in our large code bases, we adopt an approach of *identifying* the parts of the code that should be *reasonably* exempt from code coveage, and *excluding them* from the computation.
+* Further, in our large code bases, we adopt an approach of *identifying* the parts of the code that should be *reasonably* exempt from code coverage, and *excluding them* from the computation.
 * Accordingly, while in many settings 100% coverage may not be a reasonable goal, in this course *it always is*.

 So, how can we learn more?
 Click on the package name  `edu.ucsb.cs156.spring.hello`; it's a link and it should open up a page that looks like this: